di-0579/spatial_tri-omics/README.md

-####2.
-Identify useful pixels (pixel on tissue) from microscope image using Matlab
+#### 2. Identify useful pixels (pixel on tissue) from microscope image using Matlab
 Useful pixels were generated from the Matlab script.
-Basically, it divide the real tissue microscope image into 50x50 small sqaures which match with DBiT-seq pixels.
+Basically, it divide the real tissue microscope image into 100x100 small sqaures which match with DBiT-seq pixels.
 Then, the intensity inside each pixel was calculated and only pixels have signals above a threashold will be selected.

-There two steps: To run the Matlab script "Pixel_identification.m"
+There two steps: To run the Matlab script "01_pixel100.m"

 Use Photoshop or other photo editing software to crop the microscope image into exactly the size of the DBiT-seq covering area.